7MustafaAdelIbrahim/Social-network-analysis/README.md

 # Social-network-analysis
      A key technique in modern sociology to investigate social structures through networks and graph theory.
+     Networks are everywhere arround you and knowing how to analyze them will open up a new world of possibilities for you as a data scientist.

 From ***online social networks*** such as ***Facebook*** and ***Twitter*** to ***the intersection of biological network, science*** and ***infectious disease*** to ***transportation networks*** which are modeling the connectivity between locations determined by roads, flight or paths connecting them, such as ***bike sharing systems***.